The Welsh Opera: Themes

 The Welsh Opera was a tribute to the Scriblerians, especially to John Gay and to his most famous work The Beggar's Opera.
 This served as a means to put forth a general political view and deal with politics in a more critical way unlike any of Fielding's previous plays.
 The play is a political allegory that satirises Robert Walpole's government and the British monarchy.
 Fielding also used Gay's technique of swapping London for a pastoral environment.
-Within the play, a country household represents England and the people represent various leaders and political figures.
+Within the play, a country household represents Great Britain and the people represent various leaders and political figures.
 Fielding also adds many praises of the pastoral life along with favourably portraying roast beef and tobacco while mocking anything foreign.

 The play was attacked for its political implications, which later resulted in a ban on the play and its sequel from being performed.
 However, Fielding does not favour any political party; instead, he attacks both parties while recognising their importance to the nation as a whole.
 His attacks are personal, especially in alluding to rumours that the Prince of Wales was impotent.
 The play did run with The Fall of Mortimer, which made fun of Walpole.
 The revisions to the play form The Grub-Street Opera.